nika-industries/nika/README.md

-# nika
+# rambit

-Welcome to the `nika` monorepo.
+Welcome to the `rambit` monorepo.
 Feel free to look around.

 - See [PROJECTS](./PROJECTS.md) for project goals and objectives.
 - See the [ROADMAP](./ROADMAP.md) for (old) project direction and status.